My nonverbal son’s autism is not a tragedyBy Tulika Prasad | June 16, 2022

 Being a mom is a feeling that’s hard to explain.
 Add to it a layer of being a special needs mom.
-No matter how closely you’ve known a family of a child with special needs, you’ll find it extremely difficult to understand their emotions - the joys they find in little things, the challenges they go through that’s mostly hard to explain and difficult to see or comprehend.
-I wish it was all black and white but it’s not and sometimes even the best of wishers get it all wrong.
+No matter how closely you’ve known a family of a child with special needs, you’ll find it extremely difficult to understand their emotions - the joys they find in little things, the challenges they go through that are hard to explain and difficult to see or comprehend.
+I wish it was all black and white but it’s not, and sometimes even the best of wishers get it all wrong.

-It might look like my son’s autism is the bane of our life and all that it gives us is pain and misfortune, it’s completely incorrect.
+It might look like my son’s autism causes us pain and misfortune, but that's completely incorrect.
 There is a huge difference being worried about my child and his future and feeling like a victim.
 My son is and will always be my joy, my pride and my reason to look forward to every day.

-I’ve spent several sleepless nights- some worrying about what the future holds for my son and some lying next to him while he stayed up all night giggling and jumping, or anxious and crying.
-Those nights have been exhausting and I’ve complained on many of those nights about not getting enough sleep but none of that even remotely implies that my son is the cause of my misery.
+I’ve spent several sleepless nights - some worrying about what the future holds for my son and some lying next to him while he stayed up all night giggling and jumping, or anxious and crying.
+Those nights have been exhausting and I’ve complained about not getting enough sleep, but none of that even remotely implies that my son is the cause of my misery.
 In fact, it’s the kiss I plant on his forehead the morning after that recharges me.

 Unlike many families, we cannot do spur of the moment trips.
 We have to plan, pack and prepare for contingencies.
 Some places and events are not for us and some types of vacations, no matter how appealing they are, are not where we see us.
 That does not mean that we don’t have fun.
 Those peals of laughter when our son is in the pool or water park gives us enough reasons to be happy and content.
 His presence in our life does not restrict us, it rejuvenates us.

-I had envisioned having lots of little kids playing in my backyard, having a playdate with my son.
-My son does not have a single friend as yet.
+I had envisioned having lots of little kids playing in my backyard having a playdate with my son.
+My son does not have a single friend as of yet.
 Their loss!!!!
 His lack of social life and his inability to socialize distresses me.
-I think about how he might feel being alone, all by himself at school, watching other kids play and chat with each other while he has not a hand to hold or a secret to whisper in someone’s ears .That’s what torments my heart.
+I think about how he might feel being alone at school, watching other kids play and chat with each other while he has not a hand to hold or a secret to whisper in someone’s ears .That’s what torments my heart.
 Not the fact that I have to juggle the roles of his mom and his only friend.

-Everyone said once he turns 5 he will start getting more and more independent and then I can have more time for myself.
+Everyone said that once he turned 5, he would start getting more and more independent and I would have more time for myself.
 Destiny had something else in mind.
 I’m always hypervigilant and I’m extensively involved in his daily living activities.
 Does that get exhausting?
-Oh yes!!
+Oh yes!
 Do I wish for some time for myself?
-Totally !!!
+Totally!
 Does that make me wish I didn't have him?
-Absolutely, not !!!
+Absolutely not!
 He is the blessing I always wanted, not a bane that someone cursed upon me.